rust-lang/docs.rs/docs/src/services/legacy_daemon.md

 We still maintain a legacy daemon binary
 [in the `cratesfyi` subcrate](https://github.com/rust-lang/docs.rs/tree/main/crates/bin/cratesfyi).

-It's only used in the legacy infrastructure, and merges these services in one
+It's used only in the legacy infrastructure and combines these services into one process:
-process:

-- a Web Server
+- a web server,
-- an index watcher
+- an index watcher, and
-- one build-server
+- one build server.